mediaexplorer74/4PDAClient/README.md

 - ForPDA decomp. completed but over 100500 bugs there!
 - Draft.
 Prototype / Pre-Pre-Pre-Alpha version.
 Still exploring Caliburn.Micro "magic"...
 - News / Forum "web parsing" not realized yet (only news feed is really parsed into News list!)
-- News List's "Improper news shortdescription" bug fixed
+- News List's "Improper news description" bug fixed
 - New pivot items About & Settings added (but no fuctionality yet)

 ## References